devtut/generate/docs/python/websockets.md

 ---
-metaTitle: Websockets
+metaTitle: "Websockets"
-description: Simple Echo with aiohttp, Wrapper Class with aiohttp, Using Autobahn as a Websocket Factory
+description: "Simple Echo with aiohttp, Wrapper Class with aiohttp, Using Autobahn as a Websocket Factory"
 ---

 # Websockets